Explainable prediction of Qcodes for NOTAMs using column generation: Acknowledgements

 \section{Acknowledgements}

 The first author is supported by a research grant from the project DEpendable and Explainable Learning (DEEL).
-We would like to thank Giuliano Antoniol for coordinating between DEEL and Polytechnique Montreal.
+We would like to thank Giuliano Antoniol for coordinating between DEEL and Polytechnique Montreal. \kp{We thank two anonymous reviewers for their detailed reading and useful comments.}